yellowbean/AbsBox/docs/source/modeling.rst

 Custom Defined Dates(for payment holiday)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-User are free to feed in a series of custom defined pool collection date / bond payment dates to accomodate holidays etc.
+User are free to feed in a series of custom defined pool collection date / bond payment dates to accommodate holidays etc.

 .. code-block:: python